department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 # Further research needed

 - We recommend additional user research on the landing page and poster once they have been revised.
-- Participants should include more screen reader users, as this study had only one but planned for three.
+- Participants in user research on the revised landing page should include more screen reader users, as this study had only one but planned for three.
 One participant used a screen magnifier on his computer but not on his phone, which he used for the research session.

 # Appendix